jansdhillon/landscape-demo/README.md

 then press Enter to continue provisioning Ubuntu instances, or CTRL+C to exit...
 ```

-## Starting, Stopping, and Deleting
+## Starting, Stopping, and Deleting the Ubuntu instances

 -  [./control.sh](control.sh) can start and stop every Ubuntu instance with your chosen `DAYHHMM` prefix,
 -  [./destroy.sh](destroy.sh) can delete sets of LXD containers and virtual machines, and Multipass virtual machines.
 If more than one instance is detected with a `DAYHHMM` prefix, it will be added to a list.
 Choose which grouping of containers and virtual machines you wish to delete.